alexwnovak/TF2Maps/JumpManitou/README.md

 Jump Manitou
 ============

 My fourth official map, and as usual, I tried to do new things I hadn't before.
+Production ran from January 19, 2017 through July 4, 2017, clocking in at 97 total hours.
+See the [Time Sheet](timesheet.pdf) for a breakdown of where the time went.

 # The Concept